wanghalan/dspg22/_pages/product-innovation.md

 ---
 We did not attempt to do any severity 2 activities to bypass the security put up by the found websites.

-### NLP
-Based on prior work done by the lab, including our process of [building supervised classification models](https://www.methodspace.com/blog/novelty-in-the-news-detecting-innovation-with-machine-learning)  through [BERT based Language models](https://ieeexplore.ieee.org/document/9483744) using human-labeled training sets, we have an existing model that can be used to predict whether or not a news article is about a new, innovative product.
-Once we extract the innovation-related articles from the dataset, we can apply the techniques of [Named Entity Recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) and [Question Answering](https://en.wikipedia.org/wiki/Question_answering) to extract specific pieces of information from the article text.

-Our objective in building this news extraction tool is to create a free and open source way to obtain article data for the analysis of specific industries, in a way that can neatly integrate with our existing NLP pipeline.

 ## Discussions
 The main challenge we see with news source text extraction is how websites update their source code rapidly.
 As new vulnerability arises on the web, so do the defense measures taken to limit the survey of websites from robots.
 We identify the following key areas as the upsides of complementing survey data with news data.